BostonBSD/financials/README.md

 gtk+-3.0 json-glib-1.0 glib-2.0 libcurl sqlite3 libx11 cmake clang/gcc

 Once these development packages are installed, open a terminal to the project root directory.
-Type these commands:

-Make a build directory and change to the src directory.
+Make a build directory and change to the src directory:

 `mkdir build && cd src/`

-Compile the project.
+Compile the project:

 `make`

-Run the binary.
+Run the binary:

 `../build/financials`